 We have shared this space with amazing heart centered humans.
 The relationships we have cultivated are truly soul family.
 While bonds cannot be forced we wish to continue attracting this sweet vibe of support and care.

 Our previous landmates were super dedicated to giving to the land and really getting to know her.
 They really felt the vision here.
 They connected with her and helped hold such a beautiful space.
 Their practices and connection to spirit helped hold harmony.
 They also deeply cared for and loved Namaste.
 We had a wonderful balance between community and solitude.

 As far as long term landmates, we had two healers and one yogi preschool teacher.
 One thing that worked really well was that their actual healing practices and work (seeing clients in person physically ) were held in town and not focused on the land.
 While there is space for cocreation of retreats, having daily clients for multiple healers could stretch traffic beyond a harmonious level.
-I have been very focused on my motherhood journey and have just begun seeing occasional clients up here and plan on more as the healing hut comes to completion.

 We have neighbors to consider and need to find a good balance between rest/rejuvenation and community.

 Please feel into these questions and share from your heart:

 - What are your greatest inspirations in life?